AultCare is your healthcare advocate

 Health Insurance 101

-AultCare is your healthcare advocate and wants to be sure you understand how your health insurance works.
-Use our resources below to gain a better understanding of your health plan, healthcare terms, and health insurance coverage.
+As your healthcare advocate, AultCare wants to help you understand how your health insurance works.
+Use the resources below to gain a better understanding of your health plan, various healthcare terms and health insurance coverage.

-Prior authorization is a decision by your health insurer or plan that a treatment plan, healthcare service, prescription medication, or durable medical equipment (DME)is medically necessary.
-Your health insurance company could require prior authorization before receiving the service or treatment.
+Prior authorization is a decision by your health insurer or health insurance plan that a treatment plan, healthcare service, prescription medication or durable medical equipment (DME) is medically necessary.
+Your health insurance company could require prior authorization before you receive the service or treatment.
 Emergency situations are an exception.
-Prior authorization is also known as pre-certification or prior approval.
+Prior authorization is also known as precertification or prior approval.

-A medication or treatment for chronic illnesses that require special handling techniques, careful administration, and a unique ordering process.
-Some specialty medications are considered limited distribution and are only available at certain pharmacies.
+A specialty drug is a medication or treatment for chronic illnesses that requires special handling techniques, careful administration and a unique ordering process.
+Some specialty medications are considered to be of limited distribution and are only available at certain pharmacies.

 Prescription drug coverage is coverage under a plan to help pay for prescription drugs.
-If the plan’s formulary uses “tiers” (levels), prescription drugs are grouped together; such as generic, brand, preferred, non-preferred and specialty.
+If the plan’s formulary uses “tiers” (levels), prescription drugs are grouped together in categories such as generic, brand, preferred, non-preferred and specialty.

 A drug formulary is a list of prescription drugs, both generic and brand name, used by practitioners to identify drugs that offer the greatest overall value.
 A committee of independent, actively practicing physicians and pharmacists maintains the formulary.

 If you receive coverage through your employer, you can change your plan during your company’s open enrollment period.
 You can also change your plan if you experience a qualifying life event.
-Examples of qualifying life events are marriage, divorce, death, a permanent move, or a job loss.
-Other events could be considered and you should contact your health plan to see if your event qualifies.
+Examples of qualifying life events are marriage, divorce, death, a permanent move or a job loss.
+Other events could be considered, so you should contact your health plan to see if your event qualifies.

 If you have individual and family coverage, you can change your plan during the annual enrollment period.
 The dates for this period change yearly and could be dependent upon where you live.
-You can also change your plan if you experience outside the annual enrollment period if you experience a qualifying life event.
+You can also change your plan outside of the annual enrollment period if you experience a qualifying life event.

 You can find out what is covered under your health plan by viewing your Summary of Benefits.
 You should have received a Summary of Benefits with your enrollment paperwork.
 You can also find this information by contacting your health plan.
 If you are an AultCare member, you can find your Summary of Benefits on your online account.

-This is plan specific.
+This is specific to each plan.
 Members should contact their health plan to confirm.

 Learn more from our flyer.